 The basic tool for visualizing surfaces is traces.

-When z = f(x, y), we look at traces for fixed z-values (heights) first.
-We call these traces level curves.
+When z = f(x, y) and we fix z-values (heights), we call these traces level curves.

 A collection of level curves is called a contour map (or elevation map).
 Contour Map (Elevation Map) of Mt.
 St. Helens from 1979: